 A rudimentary or very small chin is characteristic of an infant, an idiot or an uncivilized man.
 As regards those of normal size, they may be divided into the globose, the oval and the square.
 The first is found in infants, undeveloped men, and persons of a pliant nature, or defficient in intellect, also in those given to gluttony.
-The oval chin (Fig. A-21) will suggest a talent for some form of art, For instance the possessor of an oval chin will incline toward acting, dancing, singing, painting etc. The square chin (Fig. A-22) indicates positive characteristics, scientific tastes, and moral courage.
+The oval chin (Fig. A-21) will suggest a talent for some form of art, For instance the possessor of an oval chin will incline toward estimated and a second continuous account of the second incline toward acting, dancing, singing, painting etc.

+The square chin (Fig. A-22) indicates positive characteristics, scientific tastes, and moral courage.
 Considered in profile, the chin is either perpendicular, receding, or projecting.
 The first variety may be considered the normal type.
 A receding chin rose--are often seen in people remarkable for energy and acuteness.
-The nut-cracker with the shape has been held to indicate cowardice and miserliness.
-It is also highly important to note the nature of the centre of the chin, that is the point mid-way between the lower lip and the end of the feature.
-When flat (especially if the chin recedes) the person will usually be flat and stupid.
-Where it projects very much, like a diminutive chin protruding from a large and massive one, criminal and brutal instincts are revealed.
-But a deep indentation in the middle of the chin seems to indicate without fail a judicious, steady and resolute man, unless this feature is belied by other contradictory features.
+The nut-cracker shape has been held to indicate cowardice and miserliness.